The-Ogulgozel/Banking-system/README.md

 A simplified backend banking system simulator built with Go, demonstrating clean architecture, REST API design, and safe concurrent money transfers.

-> **Note:** This is a simplified version of the original task.
-RabbitMQ, Redis,
-> and gRPC (originally specified for a microservices setup) were intentionally
-> left out to focus on core backend logic within the given timeframe.
-All
-> operations that were meant to be asynchronous (via RabbitMQ) or use
-> service-to-service gRPC calls are instead handled synchronously within a
-> single monolithic service.

 ## Tech Stack

 - **Language:** Go 1.26